Mentorship Program for Graduate Students

 Professional development program

-Members of the Dean’s Advisory Council and other CEOE alumni serve as mentors for select graduate students who are seeking to develop an external mentorship.
+Members of the CEOE Dean’s Advisory Council have agreed to serve as mentors for select graduate students who are looking for an opportunity to develop an external mentorship relationship with a professional affiliated with the College of Earth, Ocean, and Environment.
 CEOE Alumni Mentors have a proven record of professional experience in a variety of scientific fields and/or sectors of employment such as industry, academia, non-profit agencies, and government agencies at all levels.

-- The mentor and the mentee will meet, either in person or virtually, at least once per month but more if both parties are able and agreeable.
-Virtual meeting options can include skype, go-to-meeting, or phone calls and should be scheduled in advance.
+- The mentor and the mentee will meet virtually at least once per month but more if both parties are able and agreeable.
+Virtual meeting options can include zoom, skype, go-to-meeting, or phone calls and should be scheduled in advance.

 - Discussion topics and possible interactions should include, but are not limited to: career development, navigating the advisor/student relationship, networking, tips for interviewing, updates on research project progress and advice about research, searching for grant and fellowship opportunities, etc.